ekamperi/ekamperi.github.io/_posts/2020-05-06-normality-tests-in-statistics.md

  <img style="width: 75%; height: 75%" src="{{ site.url }}/images/hist_normality.png">
 </p>

 The curve of sodium excretion in male individuals is what you'd expect for an histogram of small sample size, more or less.
-The curve of the females, though, has some fat tail at the left.
-That's a hint that perhaps it deviates from normality.
-Let's take a look at the Q-Q plots broken down by the gender factor variable:
+The curve of the females, though, has some fat tail at the left. *That's a hint that perhaps it deviates from normality*.
+Let's take a look at the Q-Q plots broken down by the `gender` factor variable:

 {% highlight R %}
 {% raw %}